joeymalvinni/ictf2024writeups/web/Boing/README.md

 <br>

 For our attack, we chose to crash the program before it writes the final filename by adding invalid data that `compute.py` won't decode.
-Essentially, we write the custom filename to the metadata file in the ImageDescription EXIF data, so that when the UserComment crashes `compute.py` our ImageDescription was the last thing added to the metadata file.
+Essentially, we write the custom filename to the metadata file in the ImageDescription EXIF data, so that when the UserComment crashes `compute.py` our ImageDescription is the last thing added to the metadata file.

 Here was our solution script: